jorgen99/handla/readme.md

 * Add items from one recipe to shoppinglist
 * Compose this weeks menu from recipes
 * Add all items from menu to list
+* Cloud sync for list, recipes and menues
+* Sharing with other users

+Did i say "too much going on"...? :)